NO TIME

 THE REVERSED WATCHMAKER

-How does this relate to my paintings and sculptures?
-In my works over the past six years, I have focused on creating portraits, masks, stone heads of hypothetical ancestors and friends, whom I simultaneously cast in the role of ancestors.
-I believe that the lives we lead have much more in common with each other than meets the eye at first glance.
+How does this connect to my paintings and sculptures?
+In my work over the last six years, I have focused on creating portraits, masks, and stone heads of hypothetical ancestors and friends, whom I also cast as ancestors.
+I believe that the lives we live have much more in common than it might seem at first glance.
 Recently, I calculated that around one million ancestors from around 1500 AD contributed to making me who I am.
-It is a staggering number of people who also gave life to millions of others.
-Interacting with my parents, grandparents, and children, I have a sense that our experiences of life have many similarities: we are born and we die, we feel the same emotions, we function in an increasingly global culture, on a small planet suspended in the vast cosmos.
-I wonder if looking at portraits of potential ancestors from thousands or hundreds of thousands of years ago isn't like looking into a mirror.
-Time does not exist.
-And perhaps that is why we don't have it?
+This staggering number of people also gave life to millions of others.
+When interacting with my parents, grandparents, and children, I sense that our experiences of life are deeply similar: we are born and die, we experience the same emotions, and we function in an increasingly global culture on a small planet suspended in the vast cosmos.
+I wonder if looking at portraits of potential ancestors from thousands or even hundreds of thousands of years ago isn’t like looking into a mirror.

 You’re invited!